 88. Command Strips

 Command strips are great for hanging pictures, maps, or other decor in your RV.
 They are also great for attaching objects to the walls or ceilings.
-This can come in handy if you want to attach a lantern, fan, or other object in your RV without drilling holes. command strips are also easy to remove and won’t damage your RV walls.

 89. Cabinet Tension Rods

 Cabinet tension rods are also great for organizing cleaning supplies, spices, and other small items.
 Not only do they help keep your RV tidy, but they also make it easy to find what you need when you’re on the go.
+We love these!
+You’re welcome.

 90. Foldable Table